THEREALUNREAL/THEREALUNREAL.github.io/about.md

 <font size="6">Hey!</font> <p>My name is <b>Ricardo Sousa</b>, I'm from Portugal and I enjoy creating games.
 I like most areas of game design, but my biggest passion has always been to create both fun and good looking levels!
 I've been to animation school for 2 years in University of Algarve, but later decided to follow a more game design focused course in ETIC_Algarve.</p>
 <p>I enjoy both creating and playing games.
 I started creating levels for Counter-Strike around 2006, since then I've tried new games, new tools and expanded my knowledge into other areas of game development such as animation, 3D modelling and programming.</p>

 <p>I'm also somewhat of a competitive guy and like to go on game related events such as gamejams, lan tournaments and love participating in level design contests!</p>

 <font size="6">Skills</font>

-- _Level Design_  - SourceSDK expert, trying new engines as I go such as Unity
+- _Level Design_  - SourceSDK expert, trying new engines as I go, such as Unity
 - _3D modelling_  - I use Blender for 3D
 - _2D art_        - I use mostly Photoshop for 2D art
 - _Programming_   - I C#